Name | Beverage Container Law | ||||||||||||||||||||||||||||||||||||||||

 The deposit law in Vermont prohibits certain containers from being sold in the state: namely metal containers with detachable parts, and containers held together by plastic rings or other non-biodegradable materials.

-By law, redemption centers and retailers should not accept containers which are not labeled with the Vermont refund value, and the Agency of Natural Resources may penalize those businesses that do redeem unlabeled containers.
+Beverage companies are required to register each beverage container with the Agency of Natural Resources.
+By law, redemption centers and retailers should not accept containers without the Vermont refund value label, and the Agency of Natural Resources may penalize those businesses that redeem unlabeled containers.
 Procedures for auditing these "foreign containers" are also laid out in the January 2010 report to legislature on the commingling pilot program [pdf].
 Redemption centers and retailers are also permitted to refuse dirty and broken containers; retailers may refuse all containers if they have been approved by the Agency because they are located near a redemption center.

-On May 30, 2018, the Vermont governor signed into law S.285 (Act 208), requiring deposit initiators (manufacturers or distributors, depending on the distribution agreement) to report and remit unclaimed deposits quarterly for non-liquor redeemable beverage containers, effective October 1, 2019.
 Liquor is distributed by the Department of Liquor Control; they are the deposit initiators and retain unclaimed deposits on liquor containers for Department use; they report publicly on sales and redemption through annual reports [6].
+Effective July 1, 2022, Act 177 made all ready-to-drink spirit beverage deposits decreased from 15¢ to 5¢.

 Footnotes